-Graduate and undergraduate students in all degree programs, including the Music Education, Music Therapy, and Music Administration degrees, are eligible to participate in the opera program and receive the training and performance experience it offers.
+Graduate and undergraduate students in all degree programs, including the Music Education, Music Therapy, and General Music, as well as those pursuing non-music degrees, are eligible to participate in the opera program and receive the training and performance experience it offers.
 Graduate students and advanced undergraduates may also obtain experience in stage direction or opera workshop curriculum and administration through the teaching of classes and workshops in areas of their specialty or interest including, but not limited to, acting, audition techniques, movement and dance, and role preparation.
-An official secondary concentration in opera stage direction and pedagogy at the DMA level is in the planning.
+A DMA secondary concentration in opera stage direction and workshop pedagogy is now available.

-SUMMER 2017 – Last summer (2016), every graduate student and senior in the opera program either worked professionally as a young artist or participated in workshops or programs for advanced training throughout the country including Opera Saratoga, Ashlawn Opera, Utah Festival Opera, Greensboro Light Opera & Song, Birmingham Music Club Opera, Red River Lyric Opera, Natchez Festival of Music, Druid City Opera Workshop, and the Russian Opera Workshop.
-In the summer of 2017, our students will represent UA at College Light Opera, Natchez Festival of Music, Birmingham Music Club, Miami Music Festival, Red River Lyric Opera, BayView Music Festival, Spotlight on Opera, Seagle Music Colony, Blooming Voce Opera Workshop, Univ of Miami’s Salzburg Program, and others.
+SUMMER 2019 – In recent seasons, most graduate student and seniors in the opera program has either worked professionally as a young artist or participated in workshops or programs for advanced training throughout the country including Opera Saratoga, Ashlawn Opera, Utah Festival Opera, Greensboro Light Opera & Song, Birmingham Music Club Opera, Red River Lyric Opera, Natchez Festival of Music, Druid City Opera Workshop, and the Russian Opera Workshop.
+In the summer of 2019, our students and recent grads will represent UA at Birmingham Music Club, Red River Lyric Opera, Russian Opera Workshop, Opera Tennessee, Spotlight on Opera, and others.